-The school occupies state-of-the-art facilities on the USC Health Sciences campus adjacent to the Los Angeles County+USC Medical Center (one of the largest teaching hospitals in the country), the USC/Norris Comprehensive Cancer Center, the Doheny Eye Institute and the USC University Hospital.
-Students receive their clinical training at these facilities.
+Located in the heart of Los Angeles, the School’s setting offers unparalleled access to internship and shadowing opportunities.
+The school occupies state-of-the-art facilities on the USC Health Sciences campus adjacent to the Los Angeles County+USC Medical Center (one of the largest teaching hospitals in the country), the USC/Norris Comprehensive Cancer Center, the Doheny Eye Institute and Keck Medical Center of USC.
 For its clinical and experiential programs, the school utilizes many affiliated hospitals, health care clinics, skilled nursing facilities, home health care agencies and pharmacies in the region.
-The School of Pharmacy has served as a model for other progressive pharmacy schools.
-USC was the first to establish the six-year program leading to the Doctor of Pharmacy degree as the first professional degree, the first to initiate a clinical pharmacy program, the first to create a PharmD/MBA dual degree, first to implement the MS and PhD in Pharmaceutical Economics and Policy.
-The PharmD/JD, the PharmD/MS in Regulatory Science and the PharmD/MPH., Master of Public Health have been added to the available choices.

 |Course Title||Semester Hours||Quarter Hours|

 |For Internationals (Holders of foreign US bachelor's degrees with US equivalency) English (expository writing)||8||12|

 |For Internationals (Holders of foreign US bachelor's degrees with US equivalency) Interpersonal Communications or Public Speaking||3||4|

 |General Biology w/lab (excludes human anatomy & physiology, botany, and microbiology)||8||12|

 |Microbiology (fundamentals of microbiology for science majors)||3||4|

 |General Chemistry w/lab (for science majors-include inorganic & qualitative analysis)||8||12|